AhmedSamy16/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6-puts2.c => prints every other charachter of a string.
 7-puts_half.c => prints the second half of a string.
 8-print_array.c => prints an array of integers followed by a new line.
+9-strcpy.c => copies a string from a pointer src to dest including the \0.